michmattera/star-wars-quiz/TESTING.md

 | Score | :heavy_check_mark: |

 The levels :
-- Easy : Easy difficulty displays a total of 7 questions.
+- Easy: Easy difficulty displays a total of 7 questions.
-- Medium : Medium difficulty displays a total of 11 questions.
+- Medium: Medium difficulty displays a total of 11 questions.
-- Difficult : Difficult difficulty displays a total of 15 questions.
+- Difficult: Difficult difficulty displays a total of 15 questions.

 Colors :
-- every time you click on start light game all buttons will display green border , and final message in green.
+- every time you click on the start light game all buttons will display a green border, and the final message is in green.
-- every time you click on start dark game all buttons will display red border , and final message in red.
+- every time you click on start the dark game all buttons will display a red border and the final message in red.

 Score :
 - for each correct answer the button will display green background color, with blue text.
-- for each wrong answer the button will display red background color, andwhite text.
+- for each wrong answer the button will display red background color and white text.
 - As well for each correct and incorrect answer at the bottom will appear small divs if correct green and if wrong red.

 The following 2 videos will display the following test: Level - Colors - Score.

 <details>
-<summary> Light Game : Tested button to start light game , all colors changed , score is correct and final message of the right color checked.</summary>
+<summary> Light Game: Tested the button to start the light game, all colors changed, the score is correct and the final message of the right color was checked.</summary>

 ![Light Game](assets/testing-files/light-game.gif)

 </details>

 <details>
-<summary> Dark Game : Tested button to start dark game , all colors changed , score is correct and final message of the right color checked.</summary>
+<summary> Dark Game: Tested the button to start the dark game, all colors changed, the score is correct and the final message of the right color checked.</summary>

 ![Dark Game](assets/testing-files/dark-game.gif)

 </details>

-The final buttons are three , the user chose between restart same game , change side directly without going to homepage first , and save score that will reload page and bring user home , with local storage updated.
-In adition the button to change levl with the final message is not disabled so user when clicking change difficulty as well.
+The final buttons are three, the user chose between restarting the same game, changing the side directly without going to the homepage first, and saving a score that will reload the page and bring the user home, with local storage updated.
+In addition, the button to change the level with the final message is not disabled so the user when clicking changes the difficulty as well.

 <details>
-<summary> Restart : Tested when click the restart button user restart same game (optional = change level ).</summary>
+<summary> Restart: Tested when clicking the restart button user restart the same game (optional = change level ).</summary>

 ![Restart](assets/testing-files/restart.gif)